 |

-The Merk Hard Currency Fund provides you with exposure to a basket of hard currencies from countries with sound monetary policies.
+The Merk Hard Currency Fund invests in a managed basket of hard currencies from countries with sound monetary policies.
 This strategy seeks to profit from a rise in hard currencies relative to the U.S. dollar, which may help to diversify your portfolio, and potentially decreases downside risk against a decline in the dollar.
-The Merk Hard Currency Fund indirectly provides access to these currencies, while seeking to mitigate stock market, credit and interest risks incurred by alternative means of access, such as the typical international equity or bond fund.
+The Merk Hard Currency Fund provides access to these currencies, while seeking to mitigate stock market, credit and interest rate risks incurred by alternative means of access, such as the typical international equity or bond fund.

 |